 The most robust and weather-resistant 4 season tents that will withstand the strongest winds and the most substantial snow loads are the Hilleberg Tarra and the Black Diamond Fitzroy.
-They were closely followed by The North Face Mountain 25, the Mountain Hardwear Trango 2, and the Hilleberg Jannu.
+They were closely followed by The North Face Mountain 25, and the Hilleberg Jannu.
 Besides the Fitzroy, the single-wall model with the greatest static strength is the Black Diamond Eldorado; both of these competitors are a step down in their storm worthiness from the models mentioned above.

 Tents like The North Face Assault or Black Diamond Ahwahnee were not as sturdy, despite having 2.5 poles as the third half-length pole.
 Both of these models acted like a little sail, and as a result, the winds pushed harder on these shelters, and their poles were subsequently further stressed.

 Weight and Packed Size

 We ranked each 4 season tent based on their weight (which we measured ourselves) and their packed volume.
 We measured both their minimum weight and their packed weight but exclusively used their packed weights for our comparisons.
 The minimum weight is just the tent, fly, and poles; no guylines, no pole sack, no stacks, etc. That's the minimum amount you can get it down to, should you be looking for the lightest pack possible.
 However, since it's more useful to carry everything in their stuff sacks, we decided to compare what you'd likely bring for that tent, which was the minimum weight plus enough guylines and stakes, and a pole bag.